royankit11/Credit-Card-Fraud-Detection/README.md

 ### 4.5 K-Means (Unsupervised) Results and Analysis

-We use **K-Means (k=2)** on the standardized numeric features in `augmented_processed.csv`.
-Because K-Means is label-free, we first **fit on the train split**, then **map each cluster to a class** (`isFraud=0/1`) by *majority vote on the training labels*.
+We use K-Means (k=2) on the standardized numeric features in `augmented_processed.csv`.
+Because K-Means is label-free, we first fit on the train split, then map each cluster to a class (`isFraud=0/1`) by *majority vote on the training labels*.
 This yields a deterministic cluster→label mapping that we apply to both train and test predictions.
 We then report standard classification metrics on each split and show confusion matrices to visualize false positives (0→1) and false negatives (1→0).

 ---